micharbet/CLE/README.md

 - find way to turn off cle on particular account when it is deployed systemwide
 - more prompt tweaks: e.g. 'cle retcode on/off' 'cle wintitle on/off'
 - ~~allow passing local aliases further~~ `$CLE_MYFILES` variable for this and more
-- regarding CLE_MYFILES, consider 'cle command' to maintain this
+- regarding CLE_MYFILES, consider 'cle command' to maintain this, work on this feature!
+- backporting aliases (download and merge aliases from remote sessions)
 - ~~custom defined functions in .functions file~~ plugins in $HOME/.cle/ folder!
-- custom .clerc-NAME maybe instead of .clerc_local
+- ~~custom .cle-YOURNAME instead of .clerc_local~~
 - what about 'cle update' that would download fresh new version from GIT??
 (WIP)
 - cle backup might be nice
 - add 'Tweaks' section in this document